Korean Radish Kimchi (kkakdugi) Recipe

 Brine

-• Add the chopped radishes and mix with salt and/or soda or sugar
+• Add the chopped radishes and mix with salt and sugar.

 Rice flour paste

-• In a small pan, mix water (or kelp broth) with rice flour and THEN turn on the stove to medium-low
+• In a small pan, mix water with rice flour and THEN turn on the stove to medium-low

-1 cup water, 2 tbsp glutonious rice flour
+1 cup water, 2 tbsp glutinous rice flour

-• If using kelp broth… Add 3 square or 3g of dried kelp onto a pan.
+• Optional: If using kelp broth… Add 3 square or 3g of dried kelp onto a pan.
 Bring it to a boil and let it simmer for 10-15 minutes.
-Make the paste when the broth is room tempeature.
+Make the paste when the broth is room temperature.
 Otherwise, the paste will cook quickly.

-• Continuously stir water/broth and rice flour until you can see the bottom of the pan.
-It'll thicken in about 3-5 minutes.
+• Continuously stir water/broth and flour on medium-low heat until you can see the bottom of the pan.
+It'll thicken in about 4-5 minutes.
 It may thicken faster if using warm kelp broth.
 Don't walk away from it!

-• Set the pan aside to cool completely
+• Turn off the pan and set it aside to cool completely

 To make the kkakdugi

-• After ~2 hours of brining, strain out the liquid from the radish and lightly rinse with water to remove the extra saltiness.
+• After brining, strain out the liquid from the radish and lightly rinse with cold water to remove the extra saltiness.

 • Strain it to remove excess water